What’s on your plate today, my friend?

 One last bonus tip.
 Don’t be afraid to get some support!

-I told you earlier about how busy things have been since I’ve transitioned home from Florida—and how often I was reaching for the low-quality vegan junk foods I advise limiting.
+I told you earlier about how busy things have felt this fall as I prepped for my big move—and how often I was reaching for the low-quality vegan junk foods I advise limiting.

 It led me to explore something I’d never been open to before: a vegan meal delivery service.